EightBitGuru/FAST-40/README.md

 #### FAST-40 is copyright © 2025 [8-Bit Guru](mailto:the8bitguru@gmail.com).

-* Creation of modified or derivative works ***for non-commercial use*** using, in whole or in part, any sourcecode, assets, or binary package originating from this project is permitted.
-You are required to clearly include a credit and link reference to this project within your project if you create such works.
+Creation of modified or derivative works using, in whole or in part, any sourcecode, assets, or binary package originating from this project is subject to the following:

+* **Free for non-commercial use** (you must clearly include a credit and link reference to this project within your project).

-* Commercial reproduction and/or distribution of any part of the sourcecode, assets, or binary package originating from this project is **expressly forbidden** except by explicit consent from the copyright holder.
+* **Commercial use is expressly forbidden** except by explicit consent from the copyright holder.

 * The FAST-40 project is hosted on [GitHub](https://github.com/EightBitGuru/FAST-40).

 #### Who is 8-Bit Guru?

 8-Bit Guru (also: Eight-Bit Guru, 8BitGuru, 8BG) is the *nom de guerre* of Mark Johnson.
 I'm a professional coder from the UK who has been telling computers what to do since 1981.
-My day job is all about C# backend processing systems which provide RESTful APIs for petcare websites, and my hobby projects mostly involve writing 6502 assembly language for 8-bit machines like the VIC-20.
+My day job is all about C# and Azure, whilst my hobby projects mostly involve writing 6502 assembly language for the VIC-20 (my first computer).

 ## How to build and run FAST-40